mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 Where you provide the user with an opt-out option, the related features **can be turned on by default** but **must be turned off if the user indicates** they want to opt-out.

-If the main functionality of your add-on doesn't work without collecting user data, you should provide an option within the data collection consent to uninstall the add-on. [`management.uninstallSelf()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/uninstallSelf) API can be used to uninstall your add-on programmatically.
-Please label the buttons accordingly.
-We recommend "Uninstall (name of add-on)" or "Remove (name of add-on)".
+If the main functionality of your add-on doesn't work without collecting user data, you should provide an option within the data collection consent to uninstall the add-on if your users don't consent to your data collection. [`management.uninstallSelf()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/management/uninstallSelf) API can be used to uninstall your add-on programmatically.
+We recommend naming the consent decline button appropriately, like "Decline and uninstall".

 {% endcapture %}
 {% include modules/one-column.liquid,